2013 Seattle Seahawks season: Week 2: vs. San Francisco 49ers

 All was quiet until midway through the second quarter, where fullback Bruce Miller was caught holding in the endzone, the result of which was a safety, and a Seattle 2–0 lead.
 Later on, defensive end Cliff Avril strip sacked Kaepernick and K. J. Wright recovered for Seattle, the result of which was a Stephen Hauschka 30-yard field goal.
 Halftime came with a small 5–0 Seahawks lead.
 The game was pretty dark and messy at that point, the only bright side being Seattle running back Marshawn Lynch.

 In the third quarter, the Seahawks came out roaring.
 On third and 12, Wilson connected with receiver Doug Baldwin for a 51-yard gain to inside the 49ers 25 yard line.
 A few plays later, Lynch took it to the house on a 14-yard run, 12–0 Seattle.
-The 49ers responded with a drive to the Seattle 6-yard line, capped of by Phil Dawson 21-yard field goal, that included a 28-yard scramble by Kaepernick, 12–3 Seahawks.
+The 49ers responded with a drive to the Seattle 6-yard line, capped off by Phil Dawson 21-yard field goal, that included a 28-yard scramble by Kaepernick, 12–3 Seahawks.
 However, that would be it for the Niners, and the third quarter.

 In the fourth quarter, the Seahawks demolished the Niners on all phases of play.
 It started with Wilson hitting Lynch for a 7-yard score on third down.
 A few plays into the Niners next drive, Kaepernick was intercepted by Richard Sherman, who took it to the 49ers 25-yard line.
 That resulted in a 37-yard Hauschka field goal.
 On the ensuing Niners drive, Kaepernick was intercepted again, this time by safety Kam Chancellor, who had signed a contract extension earlier in the year.
 Lynch scored on a 2-yard run on the next play.
 Seattle led 29–3.
 The 49ers fumbled the ensuing kickoff, and Seattle recovered.

 Seattle won, in convincing style, silencing any critics.
 The 12th man also broke a Guinness world record, for the loudest outdoor stadium.
 Yet again, Seattle dominated on SNF, and Pete Carroll improved to 3–4 overall against the Niners, and 2–3 against bitter rival Jim Harbaugh.
 Seattle was now 2–0, and still unbeaten at home.